xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 All boolean operators vectorize over arrays. `[1, 2] === [1, 3]` evaluates to `[true, false]`.

+Absolute quantities are converted to relative before comparison so `440 Hz > 1` evaluates to `true` if `1 = 432Hz` was declared as the unison frequency.
+This conversion has no impact on the relative ordering between absolute quantities `1 ms > 440 Hz` always evaluates to `true` because `1 ms` represents `1000 Hz` as a frequency.

 #### Arithmetic
 | Name                   | Linear         | Result   | Logarithmic      | Result     |
 | ---------------------- | -------------- | -------- | ---------------- | ---------- |